HimanshubhusanRath/springboot-kafka-examples/README.md

 ## Configure Word-Count-Producer
 * This application pushes some text messages to the Kafka input topic (word.input)
-* Steps to configure: [<b> Autoconfigured by default.
-Can be manually configured/overridden either by using the below steps or overriding the necessary configuraion properties in the application.properties file.</b>]
+* Steps to configure: [<b> Autoconfigured by default using the application.properties/yml.
+Can be manually configured/overridden by using the below steps. </b>]
   * Configure a ProducerFactory bean using the required producer properties.
   * Configure a KafkaTemplate bean using this above producer factory.
 * Use the kafka template to push message to the topic.